addyosmani/backbone-fundamentals/README.md

 Option 1 (HTML) and Option 2 (Jade) of the practical download both come with an install.sh bash script.
 This allows you to easily install Express, Mongoose, Jade (and optionally MongoDB if you prefer to) through npm (the node package manager).

 * Make sure you have Node.js installed.
 If not, you can grab it [here](http://nodejs.org/#download)
-* Next run <code>$ ./install.sh</code> at the terminal to install the rest of our dependencies.
+* Next run `$ ./install.sh` at the terminal to install the rest of our dependencies.
 To see the exact contents of the install.sh file, see below:

 **install.sh**